Sitting around waiting to be read, THE HEART OF THOMAS, THE UNDERWATER WELDER, THE NEW DEADWARDIANS and some more DC "New 52" books.

 FATALE.
 BOOK 2, THE DEVIL'S BUSINESS

-Didn't really care for this second book of this on-going Brubaker/Philips crime/horror comic, after a mildly intriguing first book.
+Didn't really care for this second book of this on-going Brubaker/Phillips crime/horror comic, after a mildly intriguing first book.
 The bulk of the action moves on to 1970s Hollywood from the 1950s setting of the first book (with the continuing modern day plot showing up in "Interlude" chapters), and I just didn't find any of the new characters as interesting or worth reading about, and Phillips art just seemed a lot looser, less detailed.
 Don't think I'll be back for a third helping.